-Michigan is one of a handful of states which has “strict liability” laws regarding dog bite attacks.
-“Strict Liability” means that the owner of the dog is fully responsible for the actions of their animal.
-Furthermore, the dog owner cannot claim to be ignorant of the dog’s aggressive behavior even if the animal has never displayed dangerous tendencies previously.
+Michigan is one of a handful of states with strict liability laws regarding dog bite liability for attacks.
+The pet owner is fully liable for the actions of their dog.
+The owner cannot claim to be ignorant of the dog’s aggressive behavior, even if the dog does not have a previous history of violence.

 For a dog bite victim to be eligible to make a personal injury claim, the incident must meet the following criteria according to Michigan dog bite statute MCLA 287.351:

-If you have suffered an injury in an unprovoked dog bite attack at Grand Rapids, Michigan, call the law firm of Cochran, Kroll & Associates, P.C., for a free consultation.
+Dog bite lawsuits can be complex to prove that you were legally on private property and didn’t provoke the attack.
+If you have suffered an injury in an unprovoked dog bite attack in Grand Rapids, Michigan, reach out to the law firm of Cochran, Kroll & Associates, P.C., to help you with your case.